StoneOrbits/VortexEngine/docs/led_selection.md

 # Led Selection

-When you enter menus like <span style="color: #00ff00;">Color Select</span>, <span style="color: #3366ff;">Pattern Select</span>, or <span style="color: #ffffff;">Randomizer</span>, all of the LEDs will change to <span style="color: #9600ff;">magenta</span>.
+When entering a menu like <span style="color: #00ff00;">Color Select</span>, <span style="color: #3366ff;">Pattern Select</span>, or <span style="color: #ffffff;">Randomizer</span>, the first step will always be _led selection_.

-This is the **ALL LEDs** option.
-Cycle to see different options and select which LEDs you want to change.
-The changes you make in these menus will only affect the LEDs that were selected when you entered the menu.
+When you enter the _led selection step_ of a menu the LEDs will begin blinking <span style="color: #9600ff;">purple</span>.

+This purple color indicates which leds will be affected by the menu, the first option is the **ALL LEDs** option -- ergo all the leds will blink purple.

 ## Demonstration of LED Selection

 Below is a simple demonstration of how LED selection works.
 The squares represent the LEDs on your device.

-You can click the "Next LED" button to move the selection to the next LED.
+Press the _Next LED_ button to cycle through the different led selection options.

 <div id="led-selection-container">
   <div id="led-container">